Ex-president racks up $87,500 more per day on $354.9 million judgment - ExBulletin

 Top line

-A New York judge on Friday ordered Trump to pay nearly $355 million in the civil fraud case against the ex-president and his company, an amount that will only increase as an interest rate of 9% on the judgment means that Trump's bill will continue to rise. more than $87,500 a day until he gets paid.
+Former President Donald Trump and his co-defendants filed a notice of appeal Monday against the ruling in the civil fraud case against the ex-president and his company.
+The ruling means Trump's bill will continue to rise by more than $111,000 a day until it is paid.

 Former President Donald Trump leaves Trump Tower on February 15 in New York.